openuado/niet/README.md

                         --version)

 output formats:
+  json  Return object in JSON
+  yaml  Return object in YAML
-  ifs   Return all elements of a list separated by IFS env var squote        Add single quotes to result newline       Return all element of a list in a new line dquote        Add double quotes to result yaml  Return object in YAML json  Return object in JSON
+  eval  Return result in a string evaluable by a shell eval command as an input newline       Return all elements of a list in a new line ifs   Return all elements of a list separated by IFS env var squote        Add single quotes to result dquote        Add double quotes to result
 ```

 ### With Json from stdin